marcglasberg/asyncredux.com/react/testing/testing-user-exceptions.md

 ## Checking the error queue

-Since `UserException`s don't represent bugs in the code, Async Redux puts them into the store's `errors` queue.
+Since `UserException`s don't represent bugs in the code, Async Redux puts them into the store's `userExceptionsQueue` queue.
 In other words, this queue is a list of `UserException`s that were thrown by actions, and it will be consumed by the UI (usually a modal error dialog) to show the user.

 If you test includes actions that emit a lot of `UserException` errors, you may wait until they all enter the error queue, and then check the queue itself: